FlyingSaturn/yawcalc/README.md

 ## Future Plans

 - Just give a tutorial on yaw angles and tell the people why it's essential.
 Proper formatting (exactly like Minecraft) will work too.
+(Formatting part done, writing a section on Minecraft Wiki)
 - those og meta tags
-- A swap button
+- A swap button (Done)